Australian NGO Cooperation Program (ANCP)

 ANCP NGOs and their in-county partners have particular skills, networks and reach, and the ANCP allows them to design and deliver projects to these strengths.

 The ANCP Program Logic articulates the value-add of the ANCP to Australia’s development program.

 Health, stability, economic recovery

-This year, 58 ANCP NGOs are working with over 2000 local partners to strengthen health security, maintain social stability and stimulate economic recovery in our region.
+In 2021-22, 57 ANCP NGOs are working with over 2000 local partners to strengthen health security, maintain social stability and stimulate economic recovery in our region.

 ANCP is supporting health systems to respond to COVID-19, improving communities’ water, sanitation and hygiene (WASH) solutions and ensuring information on the pandemic is presented in an accessible way.

 ANCP is ensuring that the social impacts of COVID-19 are being addressed through support for education, disaster risk reduction and protecting the needs of the most vulnerable, such as women and people with a disability.